fromothers/www.maxhallinan.com/posts/_drafts/2017-12-27-p2p-availability.md

 Meanwhile, the address of the resource remains the same.
 Links to the resource do not break when the location of the resource changes.

-For these among other reasons, peer-to-peer networks have recently been celebrated as a solution to the "information silos" and "walled gardens" of the contemporary world wide web.
+For these reasons among others, peer-to-peer networks have recently been celebrated as a solution to the "information silos" and "walled gardens" of the contemporary world wide web.
 These terms broadly describe conditions on a client-server network where data is